Josep Dencàs

 Josep Dencàs i Puigdollers (March 19, 1900 – February 13, 1966) was a Catalan nationalist politician active in the Republican Left of Catalonia.

 A supporter of Catalan independence movement, he served as interior minister of short-lived Catalan State during the turbulent Events of 6 October.
 He was considered a leading figure of the Catalan version of fascism.

 Biography

 He was born in Vic on March 19, 1900 in a family of pharmacists.
 He studied at the University of Barcelona, where he graduated in medicine.
-He entered Freemasonry through his father-in-law.

 Political career

 Dencàs participated in the establishment of an earlier Catalan Republic (and the Second Spanish Republic) in 1931, having participated in the founding of the Republican Left of Catalonia (ERC) a few days earlier.
 He was elected ERC deputy for the Barcelona district in the general elections of June 1931 and in the first elections to the Parliament of Catalonia, in 1932.
 During these months he focused on organizing the Republican Youth of Catalonia (JEREC), with the aim of gaining influence within the ERC itself.
 He was also behind the creation of paramilitary groups, the "Escamots", which Dencàs himself led.

 In December 1932, he was appointed Minister of Health and Social Assistance in the government of Francesc Macià and later Minister of the Interior in the first government of Lluis Companys in January 1934.
 As head of police, he implemented a brutal campaign of repression against the anarchists of the CNT-FAI.
 Influenced by the ultranationalist and racist ideas of Pere Màrtir Rossell i Vilar, Dencàs defined himself as a "national socialist."
 He was considered one of the most violent leaders of the JEREC.

 He was instrumental in the preparation for the 1934 proclamation of the independent Catalan State separate from Spain.
 The new state however only lasted ten hours, after which the forces loyal to the Madrid government managed to quash the rebellion.
 After this failure, he went into exile, escaping through the sewers of Barcelona.
 His performance as Minister of the Interior was widely criticized for fleeing while other groups fought to the end.
 In fact, the British writer Gerald Brenan in his book The Spanish Labyrinth accused him of collusion with the Spanish right-wing, in particular with José María Gil-Robles y Quiñones.
 According to Ramón Ardit, after the surrender, the resisting Catalans said they wanted to "kill Dencàs."